kaisdukes/health-tracker/docs/2023-workout-log.md

 | [Epicatechin](https://google.com/search?q=Epicatechin%20bodybuilding) | 300mg |
 | [Piperine](https://google.com/search?q=Piperine%20bodybuilding) | 20mg |

+### Fadogia Agrestis

+No human studies to show that this boosts testosterone in males (source: [WebMD](https://www.webmd.com/vitamins/ai/ingredientmono-1162/fadogia-agrestis)), however anecdotal evidence from bodybuilders is that this is a significant testosterone booster.
+Scientific studies on rats have shown strong results (source: [PubMed](https://pubmed.ncbi.nlm.nih.gov/16281088)).

+### Urtica Dioica

+Rat studies have shown this improves free testosterone levels (source: [PubMed](https://pubmed.ncbi.nlm.nih.gov/21806658)).
+It's not clear if these results translate to humans.

+### Ashwagandha

+Human studies have shown modest increases in testosterone (source: [Examine](https://examine.com/articles/does-ashwagandha-increase-testosterone)).

+### Eurycoma Longifolia

+Multiple scientific studies on humans have shown significant increases in muscle strength and testosterone levels (source: [Wikipedia](https://en.wikipedia.org/wiki/Eurycoma_longifolia)).

+### Shilajit

+Human studies have shown significant testosterone increases at 500mg per day (source: [Healthline](https://www.healthline.com/health/shilajit)).
+Note that I'll be taking Shilajit both from CEL M-Test and from CEL Anabolic Effect, for a total dosage of 450mg daily.

+### Boron Citrate

+Proven to increase the metabolism of total testosterone to free testosterone (source: [Healthline](https://www.healthline.com/health/boron-testosterone)).

+### Mucuna Pruriens

+Shown to promote modest increases in testosterone in human studies (source: [Examine](https://examine.com/supplements/mucuna-pruriens/research)).

+### Viscum Album

+Shown to promote hypertrophy in mice (source: [PubMed](https://pubmed.ncbi.nlm.nih.gov/28109285)).

+### Eriobotrya Japonica

+Prevents muscle degredation in rats (source: [PubMed](https://pubmed.ncbi.nlm.nih.gov/26004741)), so may be useful to avoid muscle loss in humans when cutting.

+### Rehmanniae Radix

+Not clear if this is an anabolic booster (source: [WebMD](https://www.webmd.com/vitamins/ai/ingredientmono-1155/rehmannia)).

+### ActiGin

+Shown to support endurance in multiple studies.

+### S7

+A combination of coffee, green tea, turmeric, tart cherry, blueberry, broccoli and kale that may boost gym pumps.

+### AstraGin

+Helps with absorption of the other ingredients in the anabolic booster.
+Backed by multiple scientific studies.

+### Epicatechin

+May cause moderate strength increases according to scientific studies (source: [Examine](https://examine.com/articles/does-dark-chocolates-epicatechin-content-promote-muscle-growth)).
+More likely to boost endurance and gym pump according to however anecdotal evidence from bodybuilders.

 ## January 10th, 2023

 Just got my blood work results back before I start on the boosters.
 I also had a blood test 4 months ago at the start of September 2022, around the same time I started properly weight training again.
 Initial testosterone levels in early September were 17.2 nmol/L. With the blood test just in, I'm at 21.5 nmol/L (with 0.363 nmol/L free testosterone).
 Normal ranges for men over 40 are between roughly 12 and 31 nmol/L.